WHITE DOVE vs Cloud White, Swiss Coffee & 10 Other Popular Colors

 BENJAMIN MOORE WHITE DOVE VS HIGH REFLECTIVE WHITE

-If you’re choosing between White Dove and High Reflective White, there should be a VERY clear winner.
+If you’re choosing between White Dove and High Reflective White, there should be a very clear winner.

 Why?